arosenkranz/scenarios/workshop-dash-frontend-2021/01-getting-started/01-step.md

-In the terminal on the right, the enviroment is being prepared.
+In the terminal on the right, the environment is being prepared.
 You will see a message `Provisioning Complete` along with some login credentials when the environment is ready.

 Click the **IDE** tab on the right.
 It may take a few seconds to load.
 Once the IDE loads, open the file `docker-compose.yml`{{open}} to view the file in the editor.